CodecoolGlobal/weather-vida-sin-cucarachas/README.md

 - Historical search: check the past weather of the selected city, even from several years ago
 - Search: search for one or more city
 - Random cat fact: click on the cat and get a random cat fact
-- Switch theme: After 7 o'clock the theme of the page automatically switch to dark theme
+- Switch theme: After 7 o'clock the theme of the page automatically switch to a dark theme

 #### Preview
 Preview of the home page